 When MMS is consumed orally, it creates chlorine dioxide—a powerful bleaching agent used in several industries, including water treatment facilities.
 The FDA has issued warnings strongly urging people not to buy or use MMS, explaining that consuming the solution is the same as drinking bleach and can cause serious side effects, such as severe vomiting, low blood pressure, and diarrhea.
 The agency has reportedly received reports of people being hospitalized and dying after drinking MMS.

-Before they started selling the solution as a treatment for COVID-19, the Grenons allegedly marketed MMS as a miracle cure-all for dozens of serious diseases and disorders, including Alzheimer’s, cancer, autism, HIV/AIDS, and multiple sclerosis.
+Before they started selling the solution as a treatment for COVID-19, the defendants allegedly marketed MMS as a miracle cure-all for dozens of serious diseases and disorders, including Alzheimer’s, cancer, autism, HIV/AIDS, and multiple sclerosis.
 They sold tens of thousands of bottles of the product in South Florida and across the nation through a quasi-religious entity called Genesis II Church of Health & Healing in order to avoid government regulation.
-Records indicate that the Grenons made $578,506 from transactions on their MMS websites from April 2019 to April 2020.
+Records indicate that they made $578,506 from transactions on their MMS websites from April 2019 to April 2020.

 The four men are additionally charged with criminal contempt because they violated a temporary restraining order filed against them and their church in April to stop the distribution of MMS.
-The complaint alleges that they willfully violated the order and sent letters in response threatening violence against the judge presiding over the case.
+The complaint alleges that they willfully violated the order and sent letters in response to threatening violence against the judge presiding over the case.